top of page

 Scarlette_Ocean_168.jpg

 This skirt was meant to be paired with the sea shell cup top but can also be styled on its own.
 It features an asymmetrical cut allowing more coverage in the back.
 The fishnet overlay in a sense encase the legs similar to a fishing net.
 The plastic was again stabilized with tape and wire was used to line the edges and build support for the main body of the skirt.
 Additionally, there is a wire ring at the bottom of the netting.
 This ring helps push the fishnets away from the legs and prevents the wearer from tripping on the nets.
 This this is a functional and structural detail.
-The back of the skirt is also closed with a lace up panel. to style this skirt. there are loose pieces of the fishnets that can create a train in the back or trapped around the body.
+The back of the skirt is also closed with a lace up panel.
+To style this skirt, there are loose pieces of the fishnets that can create a train in the back or trapped around the body.

 IMG_5356 Medium.jpeg